-Pulmonary stenosis is often diagnosed in childhood, but sometimes it isn't detected until later in life.
-Your doctor may suspect pulmonary stenosis if he or she hears a heart murmur in the upper left area of your chest during a routine checkup.
-Your doctor may then use a variety of tests to confirm the diagnosis:
+Pulmonary valve stenosis is often diagnosed in childhood, but sometimes it isn't detected until later in life.
+If your doctor hears a heart murmur during a routine checkup and suspects pulmonary stenosis, he or she may then use a variety of tests to confirm the diagnosis.

 - Electrocardiogram.
-An electrocardiogram records the electrical activity in your heart each time it contracts.
 During this procedure, patches with wires (electrodes) are placed on your chest, wrists and ankles.
-The electrodes measure electrical activity, which is recorded on paper.
+The electrodes measure electrical activity in your heart, which is recorded on paper.
 This test helps determine if the muscular wall of your right ventricle is thickened (ventricular hypertrophy).

 - Echocardiography.
-Echocardiograms use high-pitched sound waves to produce an image of the heart.
 Sound waves bounce off your heart and produce moving images that can be viewed on a video screen.
-This test is useful for checking the structure of the pulmonary valve, the location and severity of the narrowing (stenosis), and the function of the right ventricle of your heart.
+This test is useful for checking the structure of the pulmonary valve, the location and severity of the narrowing (stenosis), and right ventricle function.

 - Other imaging tests.
-Magnetic resonance imaging and CT scans are sometimes used to confirm the diagnosis of pulmonary valve stenosis.
+MRI and CT scans are sometimes used to confirm the diagnosis of pulmonary valve stenosis.